vinberg88/cachyos/README.md

 -----------------------------------------------------------------------

+NOTE: When you start use CachyOS for WSL, check so WSLg is on in settnings for WSL.

 HERE I WILL PUT NEW DESKTOPS FOR CATHYOS.
 HOW TO BUILD DESKTOP FOR CACHYOS FOR WSL.

 Commming SONE to CATCHY OS AND KDE 6.